What is the Internal Medicine Review Course?

 We also help prepare you for your oral exam experience.
 There are mock oral scenarios and over 50 physical examination videos online for your self-study.
 These videos are designed to refresh learners about our anatomy and the test characteristics of various physical exam maneuvers.

-The Beanfield Centre on the Canadian National Exhibition grounds.
+At the York Mills Gallery.
 See the Location page for more information.

 Does IMR offer anything for people who can’t attend the course?